imranpollob/my-website/content/authors/admin/_index.md

 highlight_name: false
 ---

 I am **Imran Pollob**.
-Currently, I am a **PhD student** mainly focusing on **Bioinformatics**.
+Currently, I am a **PhD student** mainly focusing on **Blockchain**.
 Previously, I was a **software engineer** working in various tech stacks for more than 4 years.
 However, I feel attached to **Python, JavaScript and PHP**.

-Nowadays, I pass most of my time with **R** as a bioinformatics researcher.
+Nowadays, I pass most of my time reading blogs, and papers and watching videos on Blockchain technology.
 I have a huge interest in software engineering and machine learning field.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "files/resume_of_m_m_imran.pdf" "newtab" >}}<b>RESUME</b>{{< /staticref >}}